filecoin-project/filecoin-docs/reference/json-rpc/mpool.md

 Response:

 ```json
 {
   "/": "bafy2bzacea3wsdh6y3a36tb3skempjoxqpuyompjbmfeyf34fi3uy6uue42v4"
 }
 ```

-## MpoolPushMessage
+### MpoolPushMessage

-MpoolPushMessage atomically assigns a nonce, signs, and pushes a message to mempool. maxFee is only used when GasFeeCap/GasPremium fields aren’t specified
+MpoolPushMessage atomically assigns a nonce, signs, and pushes a message to mempool. maxFee is only used when GasFeeCap/GasPremium fields aren't specified

 When maxFee is set to 0, MpoolPushMessage will guess appropriate fee based on current chain conditions

 Perms: sign

 Inputs:

 ```json
 [